Crypta-Eve/website/content/spyglass/index.md

 Spyglass is written with Python 2.7, using PyQt4 for the graphical interface, BeautifulSoup4 for SVG parsing, and Pyglet for audio playback.

 ### News
--The current release version of Spyglass [can be found here](http://www.crypta.tech/spyglass) at the bottom of the page or on the [GitHub releases page](https://github.com/Crypta-Eve//releases).
+-The current release version of Spyglass can be found on the [GitHub releases page](https://github.com/Crypta-Eve/spyglass/releases).

 ## Screenshot